CiottiGiorgio/lib-pcg-avm/projects/lib-pcg-algopy/README.md

 class YourContract(arc4.ARC4Contract):
   @arc4.abimethod
   def your_method(self, ...) -> ...:
-    # Here you would acquire a safe randomness seed.
+    # Here you would acquire a safe randomness seed
     ...

     # Seed the PRNG